snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-quickstart/fractribution/index.md

 #### III.
 Run the fractribution script
-Run the adapter specific main fractribution script by specifying the conversion window start and end dates, and the attribution model (if you are not using the default `shapely`, see [here](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-fractribution-data-model/index.md#attribution-models) for more options).
+Run the adapter specific main fractribution script by specifying the conversion window start and end dates, and the attribution model (if you are not using the default `shapley`, see [here](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-fractribution-data-model/index.md#attribution-models) for more options).
 Example:

 <Tabs groupId="warehouse">